SkiFire13/lcd-presentation/main.typ

   - Acquiring the lock yields a "guard" with access to the data

   - Ownership ensures the lock is released

-]
+  - Borrowing ensures you can't forget to use/lock them ]

 #slide(title: "Mpsc channels")[